QuantEcon/cbc_2024/source_files/monday/quick_python_intro.md

 ```

 Here `append()` is what’s called a **method**, which is a function "attached to" an object -- in this case, the list `x`.

-- Python objects such as lists, strings, etc. all have methods that are used to manipulate data contained in the object.
-- String objects have string methods, list objects have list methods, etc.

 Another useful list method is `pop()`